yochaigal/cairn/wip/2e/wilderness-exploration.md

 ### Travel

 - Travel begins.
 Obvious locations, features, and terrain of nearby areas are revealed according to their distance.
+This action is typically taken by the entire party as one.
 - The party rolls **1d6** to see if they get lost along the way.
 This risk can increase or decrease, depending on the travel **Difficulty**, items, skills, and relevant backgrounds of the party.
 - If lost, the party may need to spend a **Wilderness Action** to recover their way.
 Otherwise, the party reaches the next **point** along their route.

-> Remember to compare the results of getting lost to the current travel **Difficulty**.
-For example, Tough terrain in Fair weather would require a roll of 2 or under in order for the party to get lost.
+Remember to compare the results of getting lost to the current travel **Difficulty**.
+For example, **Tough** terrain in Fair weather would require a roll of 2 or under in order for the party to get lost.

 ### Explore

-- The party covers a large area, searching for hidden features, scouting ahead, or treading carefully.
+- One or more party members search a large area, searching for hidden features, scouting ahead, or treading carefully.
 - A Location (shelter, village, cave, etc.) or Feature (geyser, underground river, beached ship, etc.) is discovered.
 - The **Travel** action is still required to _leave_ the current area, even if it has been completely explored.